sarahtartaruga/image-trendlines/README.md

 ## Adaptions
 Sometimes adaptions might be necessary as this repository was designed for a particular Twitter API dataset.
-In the code, look at '# TO CONFIGURE' to find the relevant points for an easy adaption.
+In the code, look at `# TO CONFIGURE` to find the relevant points for an easy adaption.

+Typical features that you have to adapt will be the time format as indicated in your csv file for pasing it correctly.
+Further, you might wish to change the plot type (e.g. to a stem plot) or the general styling (e.g. font, figure size, image size).
 ## Quick start

+*For a menu-guided start please see below*

 Download the source code into a directory of your choice.

 Open your terminal and head to the directory: